Skip to main content

 • anne.leonard@exeter.ac.uk

-In addition to a PhD, Anne holds a BSc in biological sciences from the University of Exeter and an MSc in the biology and control of disease vectors from the London School of Hygiene and Tropical Medicine.
+Anne holds a BSc in biological sciences, an MSc in biology and control of disease vectors, and a PhD in medical sciences.

 Dr Anne Leonard